libp2p/interop/PDD-THE-IPFS-BUNDLE.md

   - PeerA dials to PeerB on '/ping/1.0.0', it is successful.
   - PeerB dials to PeerA on '/ping/1.0.0', it is successful.
   - PeerA dials to PeerB on '/echo/1.0.0' and sends a Buffer with a String "Hey", it is successful.
-  - PeerB dials to PeerA on '/time/1.0.0' and receives the time from PeerA, confirms that it is a time from the past (thinks to himself that this time time is hard).
+  - PeerB dials to PeerA on '/time/1.0.0' and receives the time from PeerA, confirms that it is a time from the past (thinks to himself that this clock sync thing is hard).
   - Both peers shutdown and the test ends.

 ## Story 2 - Two nodes discover each other through MulticastDNS